Marine Air Support Squadron 3: Early years

 Marine Tactical Air Control Squadron 3 (MTACS-3) was commissioned on 3 August 1950 under Marine Air Control Group 2 and the 1st Marine Aircraft Wing.
 On 28 March 1951 the squadron moved under the command of Marine Air Control Group 3 (MACG-3).
-From 22-24 May 1951, communications Marines from MTACS-3 assisted in the search for a missing Orange County girl.
+From 22 to 24 May 1951, communications Marines from MTACS-3 assisted in the search for a missing Orange County girl.
 The squadron coordinated with Marine helicopter squadrons that were also participating in the search.
 In 1952 the squadron took part in SATEX, AMLEX-1, AIRLEX-1, PHIBEX-1 and Div FEX 1.

 The original Marine Air Support Squadron was composed of a Direct Air Support Center, and two Air Support Radar Teams (ASRTs).
 A third Air Support Radar Team was added in 1961.
 The squadron utilized the AN/TSQ-122 Direct Air Support Central.
 The AN/TSQ-122 was a large control system housed in a rigid fiberglass modular structure.
 To provide an echelon capability, the MASS squadron also operated and maintained the AN/UYQ-3 air/mobile DASC.
 The AN/UYQ-3 operated in a modified KC-130 aircraft, as well as on the back of a 2.5 ST truck.
 Together, the Marine Air Support Squadron was capable of supporting the full range of MAGTFs, up to and including a Marine Amphibious Force (MAF).

 They received their current designation of Marine Air Support Squadron 3 on 15 February 1954.
 In October 1962, MASS-3 deployed to the Caribbean during the Cuban Missile Crisis but in December of that year were relocated to Marine Corps Air Station El Toro.

 Vietnam War

 See "History" under Direct Air Support Center.

-Sergeant Howard J. Johnson, with MASS-3 Det A, strolls along with what’s left of an enemy flag he captured when an estimated 40 enemy attacked his unit’s position four miles west of Da Nang.
+Sergeant Howard J. Johnson, with MASS-3 Det A, strolls along with what's left of an enemy flag he captured when an estimated 40 enemy attacked his unit's position four miles west of Da Nang.

 MASS-3 entered Vietnam on 10 November 1966 when they disembarked from the USS Jennings County (LST-846) at Chu Lai.
 They remained in country until June 1971.
 On 16 and 17 January 1968, Air Support Radar Team B (ASRT-B) from MASS-3 displaced from Chu Lai to Khe Sanh to handle ground controlled radar bombing missions.
 On 20 January the DASC was brought into Khe Sahn as well.

 During their time in Vietnam, MASS-3 Air Support Radar Teams controlled more than 38,010 AN/TPQ-10 missions, directing more than 121000 ST of ordnance on 56,753 targets.
 They operated from Chu Lai and Da Nang during this time.